likhithgowdahr005-create/likhithgowdahr005-create/README.md

 ## 🚀 About Me

 - 🎓 Electronics & Communication Engineering student at DSATM
 - 🔬 Passionate about Digital & Analog VLSI and PCB Design
 - 💻 Working with Verilog HDL and RTL Design
-- ⚙️ Exploring FPGA and ASIC Design Flows
+- ⚙️ Exploring VLSI Design and Semiconductor Technologies
 - 🔌 Hands-on experience in PCB Design and Hardware Development
 - 🤖 Interested in Embedded Systems and Microcontrollers
 - 📐 Experienced with Cadence Virtuoso for Analog/Mixed-Signal Design